 Start off your morning by making your own pancakes at the Old Sugar Mill Grill located next to the natural swimming hole of De Leon Springs.
 The server will provide you with the batter and toppings for you to cook on your own griddle.
 After your meal, take a dip in the chilly springs or rent a canoe.

 For beer connoisseurs, brewmasters mix up fermenting magic at a variety of local breweries.
 Stop by one of these breweries for a flight or pint: Orlando Brewing or Ivanhoe Park Brewing Co. in downtown Orlando, Sanford Brewing in Sanford and Maitland, Crooked Can Brewing Company, and the flagship of Plant Street Market in Winter Garden.
 For more breweries in Orlando, check out this list.

 - Orlando Sports

 Orlando has a wide variety of teams to support including Orlando Magic basketball and Orlando City soccer.
 And for the most part, you can find tickets for a reasonable cost.
-Orlando Solar Bears hockey tickets start at $15.
-Check out the Baseball Spring Training schedule that includes the Atlanta Braves at Disney.
+Orlando Solar Bears hockey tickets start as low as $20 each.

 - Lake Eola Swan Boats